decred/dcrtime/dcrtimed/backend/relational/schema.md

 succesful anchor will result in a new entry.
-Each `record` which was included in an `anchor` will be connected to the corresponding entry in the anchors table using the col `anchor_merkle` which defined as forgein key & indexed in records table, below you find the detailed description of the two table:
+Each `record` which was included in an `anchor` will be connected to the corresponding entry in the anchors table using the col `anchor_merkle` which defined as forgein key & indexed in records table, below you find the detailed description of the two tables:

 ### Tables